jamesqquick/Quick-Chat-Bot/ReadMe.md

 You'll need 4 properties for creating your QuickTwitchBot.

-1. twitch username - the username you are connecting with
+1. `username` - the Twitch username you are connecting with
-2. twitch password - the password/token you are connecting with (you can find/generate your token [here](https://twitchapps.com/tmi/))
+2. `password` - the Twitch password/token you are connecting with (you can find/generate your token [here](https://twitchapps.com/tmi/))
-3. twitch channel - the channel you are connecting to (this can be the same as your username)
+3. `channel` - the channel you are connecting to (this can be the same as your username)
-4. commands directory - the directory where your command files are stored
+4. `commandsDir` - the directory where your command files are stored

 With those credentials in place, you can create your Twitch bot.